sandeepkumarmishra354/BAT-MUSIC-PLAYER/README.md

         `qmake -project -o filename.pro` feel free to use any "filename"

-# After this open filename.pro and insert this at begining of file-
+# After this open filename.pro and insert this at begining of file(only when you created a new .pro file)-
         QT += core gui
         QT += multimedia multimediawidgets